Optimize · v1.0 NEW VERTICAL

 cuOpt solves on H100.

-NVIDIA Cloud Functions dispatches your problem to a managed cuOpt endpoint backed by H100 GPUs.
-The solver returns the optimal — or best-feasible — solution along with a deterministic objective value.
+NVIDIA Cloud Functions sends your problem to a managed cuOpt endpoint backed by H100 GPUs.
+The solver returns the optimal solution, or the best one it can find, along with a repeatable objective value.

 NVCF · cuopt_thin_client · H100 SXM